ansys/pyansys-dev-guide/doc/source/how-to/packaging.rst

 * **Dependabot security updates**: Automated pull requests that help update dependencies with known vulnerabilities.
-* **Dependabot version updates**: Automated pull requests that keep dependencies updated, even when they don’t have any vulnerabilities.
+* **Dependabot version updates**: Automated pull requests that keep dependencies updated, even when they don't have any vulnerabilities.
 To check the status of version updates, navigate to the **Insights** tab of your repository and then select **Dependency Graph** and **Dependabot**.